 Dorothy Heinrichs | Chair

 Dorothy graduated with a degree in botany from Miami University.
 She has held programmatic and development positions with conservation organizations in Washington, DC, including The Conservation Foundation, American Forestry Association, The Nature Conservancy, and the American Farmland Trust.
-After moving with her family to New England, she became Vice President of Institutional Advancement at the Vermont Law School.
-She now serves as Director of Patient and Family Giving at the Dartmouth-Hitchcock Medical Center.
+After moving with her family to New England, she became Vice President of Institutional Advancement at the Vermont Law School and recently retired from her position as Director of Patient and Family Giving at the Dartmouth-Hitchcock Medical Center.
 As the elected chair of the town Selectboard for Orange, NH, she led the town through a 1,000-year flood and a global pandemic.
 An avid hiker, she has climbed Cardigan Mountain 1124 times as of this writing.

 Syracuse University

-Charley is a Distinguished and University Professor of Civil and Environmental Engineering at Syracuse University.
+Charley is a Distinguished and University Professor of Environmental Systems Engineering in the Department of Civil and Environmental Engineering at Syracuse University.
 He received his PhD from Cornell University.
 Charley's research addresses the effects of disturbance on forest, freshwater, and marine ecosystems, including air pollution (acid and mercury deposition), land-use, and climate change.
-He has been a principal investigator and researcher at Hubbard Brook for the past 45 years.
+He has been a principal investigator and researcher at Hubbard Brook for the past 48 years.
 He has testified at US Congressional and state legislative committee hearings, and served on many local, national, and international committees.
 He is a member of the National Academy of Engineering.
 He lives with his wife, Kim, in Skaneateles, NY.

 Michael Shoob | Treasurer